xcyber-systems/supercopy/README.md

 We are continuously working to improve SuperCopy.
 Here are some features on our roadmap:

+-   **Predicted 'Actions'**: In addition to predicted 'paste values', the app will suggest actions to take based on the copied text, such as creating a calendar event or sending an email.
+-   **Improved Secrets Detection**: Enhance the secrets detection mechanism to more accurately identify and protect sensitive information.
 -   **Support for Local LLMs**: Run analysis entirely on-device for enhanced privacy and offline capability.
 -   **Multi-Provider Support**: Add support for other AI providers.

+## Contributions

+Contributions are welcome!
+If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request.

 ## License